krx-vortex/free-ml-books/README.md

 - Machine Learning with PyTorch and Scikit-Learn by Sebastian Raschka
 - Mathematics for Machine Learning by Marc Peter Deisenroth
 - The Hundred-Page Machine Learning Book by Andriy Burkov

-**Note:** All books provided are completely scanned for viruses and malware and all pdf metadata has been removed.